jar398/cldiff/README.md

 children of each node sorted according to the B hierarchy preorder.

-Where there is a graft of an unmatched subtree of B into the A hierarchy, the B grafted subtree is shown according to the B hierarchy.
+Where there is a graft of an unmatched subtree of B into the A hierarchy, only the root of the B subtree is shown, not its descendants.

 ## Tools